ramizpolic/discord-bot/README.md

 <h1>discord-bot</h1>

-Mass user spam bot for Discord written in Python.
+Automated user bot for Discord written in Python.
 Refer below for installation and example usages.
 It **strongly advised** to read the whole document before running any commands.

 :warning: Please note that using the tool for outside of its indented purpose may lead to your account being banned by Discord, as stated in [Discord on Automated user accounts](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).